andregrigon/haskell-rust-clojure-simulation/README.md

 Intentionally CPU heavy (e.g., doesn't use VBOs for rendering, doesn't calculate transforms in shaders).
 Straightforward single-threaded code with very little manual optimization.

-Requirements:
+# Requirements:
 - Install libsdl2-dev

-Conclusions:
+# Conclusions:

 - Haskell is more concise and easier to read and write
-- Performance is similar (see table below)
 - Memory usage is similar, around 18MB
 - FPS is similarly steady around 59.5-60.0, with occasional drops to 57/58 in both.
 No obvious GC pauses for Haskell.
+- Performance is similar:

 | Triangles per circle | Haskell (circles @ 55fps)| Rust (circles @ 55fps) | Haskell/Rust |
 |---|---|---|---|